xsdk-project/MathPackagesTraining2023/pages/setup_instructions.md

 Results from various applications we use today may involve visualization with [VisIt][visit], [ParaView][paraview] or other visualization tools.
-By far, the simplest and most reliable way to setup any of these tools is to create a local installation on your laptop and then transfer data files from cooley to visualize them locally.
+By far, the simplest and most reliable way to setup any of these tools is to create a local installation on your laptop and then transfer data files from Theta or Cooley (they mount the same filesystem) to visualize them locally.
 In track 4, you will have alread learned how to do this.
 Nonetheless, for your convenience links to instructions for installing these tools locally are provided here...
 * For [VisIt][visit], go [here](https://wci.llnl.gov/simulation/computer-codes/visit/executables) to